lenderpanel

 Recently asked questions about conveyancing in Deepcar

-I wish to rent out my leasehold apartment in Deepcar.
-Conveyancing solicitor who did the purchase is retired - so can't ask him.
-Is permission from the freeholder required?
+I wish to sublet my leasehold flat in Deepcar.
+Conveyancing solicitor who did the purchase is retired - so can't ask her.
+Do I need to ask my freeholder for their consent?

-A lease governs the relationship between the landlord and you the leaseholder; specifically, it will indicate if subletting is prohibited, or permitted but only subject to certain caveats.
-The rule is that if the lease contains no expres ban or restriction, subletting is allowed.
-The majority of leases in Deepcar do not contain an absolute prevention of subletting – such a provision would undoubtedly devalue the flat.
-In most cases there is simply a requirement that the owner notifies the freeholder, possibly sending a duplicate of the sublease.
+The lease dictates the relationship between the freeholder and you the flat owner; specifically, it will indicate if subletting is not allowed, or permitted but only subject to certain conditions.
+The accepted inference is that if the lease contains no expres ban or restriction, subletting is permitted.
+Most leases in Deepcar do not contain strict prohibition on subletting – such a provision would undoubtedly devalue the flat.
+Instead, there is usually simply a requirement that the owner notifies the freeholder, possibly sending a copy of the tenancy agreement.

 Last updated